Expertium/expertium.github.io/Benchmark.md

 ![GRU](https://github.com/user-attachments/assets/49f3152b-524f-46d3-b202-4b0090f921d0)

 GRU is also a recurrent algorithm, just like FSRS, even if the mathematical formulas are completely different.
-Its state is represented using one number.
+Its state is represented by one number.
 GRU also calculates memory stability as an intermediate value and employs an exponential forgetting curve.

 9. GRU-P. Unlike GRU, which predicts memory stability before converting it into R via an exponential forgetting curve formula, GRU-P predicts R directly.
 More about GRU-P later.